nicole-andrews/nicole-andrews/README.md

 UW-Madison DoIT:
 Student Field Technologist

 I provide general desktop support to numerous campus computers.
 I complete onboarding requests and set up new employees with their computers by re-imaging and deploying all needed software and personal information.
-I also go to people's offices to assist with there computer issues and set up monitors and all requested hardware.
+I also go to people's offices to assist with their computer issues and set up monitors and all requested hardware.

 College Classes